breigo/playground-58w4djk5/markdowns/filter-with-func.md

 ```
 The first template parameter for `Func<int, bool>` is the input type (`int`) and the second template parameter is the return type (`bool`) of the method.

-`Func<>` is a generic type which requires 2 or more template parameters, depending on the number of arguments your method has.
+`Func<>` is a generic type that requires 2 or more template parameters, depending on the number of arguments your method has.
 For example, a method `bool Multiply(int a, int b)` which takes two integer arguments as input and returns a boolean value could be assigned to a variable of type `Func<int, int, bool>`.
 The last template parameter is always the method's return type and the template parameters before define the method's input types (one per argument).